The Clear Edge Daily OS: Run Your Existing $100K+ Business in 30 Hours a Week

 A: Any time you do something twice, you create a simple “[Task Name] - Process Template” doc that turns it into a reusable build, then use that template the next day so you gradually shift from custom work to “template once, deploy everywhere.”

-Q: How do The Delegation Map and Quality Transfer help me delegate daily tasks without creating cleanup work?
+Q: How do the Delegation Map and Quality Transfer help me delegate daily tasks without creating cleanup work?

-A: Before handing something off you record a quick Loom showing your decision framework and steps, save it as a named protocol, then delegate the full workflow so people inherit your thinking and standards instead of just a checklist.
+A: Before handing something off, you record a quick Loom showing your decision framework and steps, save it as a named protocol, then delegate the full workflow so people inherit your thinking and standards instead of just a checklist.

 Q: How do I use The Founder Fuel System and $100K Without Burnout to keep growing without crashing?